-Cervids coming from other provinces or countries must comply with the requirements in effect in Québec to enter the province.
-The requirements are presented in the Protocol respecting the importation of cervids into Québec from other provinces or countries (PDF 153 Kb) and the Regulation respecting animals in captivity.
+In order to be eligible for introduction into Québec, cervids from other provinces or countries must meet the requirements of the Protocol respecting the importation of cervids into Québec from other provinces or countries (PDF 153 Kb).

-Any operator wishing to transport farmed cervids temporarily or permanently must obtain a transportation permit from the Canadian Food Inspection Agency.
+Anyone wishing to move cervids held in captivity on a temporary or permanent basis must obtain a transportation permit from the Canadian Food Inspection Agency (CFIA).

 The regulations in force in Québec provide for certain conditions that must be met in order to move a cervid within its territory.
 It is prohibited to move a captive cervid from a location within 45 km of a location where CWD has been detected in live deer in captivity, or less than 100 km from a site where CWD has been found in deer living in the wild.
 Exceptions may be possible if the original captivity location prevents contact between captive cervids and wild cervids (e.g., enclosures surrounded by double fencing).
 Cervids from the origin site that have been slaughtered or found dead since July 14, 2022, must have been tested for CWD and cervids that were introduced to this site within the last 6 years should come from sites that met the same criteria.

 However, out-of-province movement or slaughter remains permitted.